Atchayah-S/Codsoft/README.md

 **Task 2- Landing Page**

 Designed a [landing page](https://drive.google.com/file/d/1Q0anHyvUX6shdHwoqw9Wp3GOWDEEYtZ8/view?usp=sharing) for "Jash Resin Art" products using HTML and CSS to present an engaging introduction to the brand's unique resin art creations.
-The landing page aims attract potential cusotmers and provide them with essenital information about the products and brand.
+The landing page aims attract potential customers and provide them with essential information about the products and brand.

 **Task 3- Calculator**